Gordon Brown and the political interference in the Maddie case via Clarence Mitchell

 Feeling a bit emotional afterwards.”

-On the 27th May 2007, and with the original source being the Guardian, Brendan de Beer wrote:
+On the 27th May 2007, and with the original source being the [You must be registered and logged in to see this link.], Brendan de Beer wrote:

 Gordon Brown has personally intervened in the search for missing four-year-old Madeleine McCann after her parents became frustrated by the lack of progress in the police investigation.